-NOTE: A NOTE gives key information to make a procedure easier or avoid damage to a steering component or the gear.
+NOTE: A NOTE gives key information to make procedures easier or clearer.

-CAUTION: A CAUTION refers to those procedures that must be followed to
+CAUTION: A CAUTION refers to those procedures which must be followed to avoid damage to the gear.

-WARNING: A WARNING REFERS TO THOSE PROCEDURES THAT MUST BE
+WARNING: A WARNING REFERS TO THOSE PROCEDURES WHICH MUST BE

 FOLLOWED FOR THE SAFETY OF THE DRIVER AND THE PERSON